lynnfaraday/aresmush.com/tutorials/install/server-shell.md

 On Windows 10 and up, you can connect using Windows Powershell:

 1. Open a Powershell window.
 (You can use the Windows search to find the Powershell application.)
-2. Type `ssh user@yourgame.somewhere.com`.
+2. Type `ssh ares@yourgame.somewhere.com`.

 ### Using Mac Terminal

 On MacOSX, you can connect using the Terminal app:

 1. Open a Terminal window.
 (It's usually under "Utilities" in the Applications menu.)
-2. Type `ssh user@yourgame.somewhere.com`.
+2. Type `ssh ares@yourgame.somewhere.com`.

 ### Using a Desktop Client

 There are many SSH clients available.
 A popular one is PuTTY, available for  [Windows](http://www.putty.org/) [Mac](https://www.ssh.com/ssh/putty/mac/).
 Once installed, you can add your game to PuTTY's address book.

+{% note %}
+When using a desktop client, it may ask you for a port number.
+You'll want to use the default SSH port number, and **not** your MUSH's game port number.
+{% endnote %}

 ### Connecting through Digital Ocean

 If you used the [Digital Ocean](/tutorials/install/digital-ocean.html) setup instructions, you can connect directly to your droplet using the Digital Ocean control panel.
 The console is rudimentary and annoying, but it's a safe fallback if nothing else works for you.

-1. Log into your Digital Ocean account and select "Droplets" from the top menu.
+Log into your Digital Ocean account and go to Access->Launch Console.
-2. Select your droplet.
-3. Select "Access".
-4. Click "Launch Console".
-{% include pretty_image.html file='/install-ares/droplet-connect.png' %}
-4. Log in.

 ## Directories